smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 - remove sample annotation responses (want to measure what annotators themselves–not researchers–consider appeal to a given minority group)
 - change wording to more clearly define _appeal_ in context of politicians

-On top of this, I collaborated with Danni to complete 2,000+ additional annotations.
+On top of this, I collaborated with Danni to complete 2,000+ additional annotations for a set of images from the 2018 Facebook dataset on which the clustering facial recognition code had been run.
+The first half of this data included Facebook images in which the 'main' politician's (he/she/they who posted the image) face was detected and boxed; I was asked to determine whether or not the boxed face indeed belonged to the politician(98.96% accuracy).
+For the latter half of the images, the main politician's face was not detected by the code, and I confirmed that the politician's face was indeed not visible (80.29% accuracy).

 #### VIII.
 Week 5 (First Evaluation and Beginning of Second Coding Period):